Knee Doctor Gaithersburg MD

 When You Should See a Knee Doctor

 Knee problems are one of the most frequent medical issues that adults can experience.
 Often, this pain is minuscule and will go away on its own with rest and elevation.
 Most knee pain and injuries take a few days to recover from.
-However, patients should be mindful of knee pain that is constant and is not relieved even with extended rest or icing.
-For some people, knee problems can be persistent leading to a disruption in day-to-day activities.
+However, patients should be mindful of constant knee pain that is not relieved even with extended rest or icing.
+For some people, knee problems can be persistent, leading to a disruption in day-to-day activities.
 Knee pain that begins to interfere with your routine demands urgent medical attention.
-When this is the case, a chiropractor from our clinic should evaluate the problem to rule out any serious injury.
+A chiropractor from our clinic should evaluate the problem to rule out any serious injury when this is the case.

 There are different types of knee pain that a patient may experience, ranging from mild to severe.
 Some knee injuries are more subtle than others.
 It can affect how well you can move.
 If you’ve been experiencing any of the following signs or symptoms, please call the Pain & Arthritis Relief Center: